wavemaker/docs/website/blog/2024-12-16-expo-52-react-native-update.md

 - **Plan for Splash Screen Changes**: Revisit your Android splash screen designs to accommodate the lack of full-screen support with icons.
 - **Leverage Faster Previews**: Incorporate more frequent testing into your workflow to benefit from the reduced preview times.
-- **Enhance Accessibility**: Take advantage of the improved accessibility ID support to make your app more inclusive.
-- **Explore New Features**: Dive into the updates to Expo Camera, Video for improved capabilities.

-### New Architecture Goes Mainstream

-- Expo 52 is coming with the new Architecture, which is from react native 0.76 version (enabled by default).
-The New Architecture is a complete rewrite of the major systems that underpin React Native, including how components are rendered, how JavaScript abstractions communicates with native abstractions, and how work is scheduled across different threads.
-- reactnative.directory will give the information about the compatibility of the libraries or any third party packages for the new architecture.
-- [Read about the known issues](https://docs.expo.dev/guides/new-architecture/#troubleshooting) to get an idea of what might expect.

-**Why it matters**

-- In SDK 52, the New Architecture will be enabled by default
-- Developers will need to opt out if they want to continue using the old architecture
-- A future release in 2025 may completely remove support for the old architecture

 #### Min supported versions